frazer-rbsn/log.swift/README.md

 [![Travis build status](https://travis-ci.org/frazer-rbsn/Log.swift.svg?branch=master)](https://travis-ci.org/frazer-rbsn/Log.swift)

 Be gone, `print()` statements!
-A simple *static* logging class in Swift, with an API based on Android's `Log`.
+Log.swift is a simple logging class ith an API based on Android's `Log`.

 * easy configuration
-* prints file name, line number and function name
+* prints file name, line number, function name
+* prints current thread (optional)
 * simple timestamps (optional)
 * emoji (optional)
 * output to log file -- please set `logFileLocation` and `shouldLogToFile` to `true`
 * can output using `print()` or `os_log()` (macOS 10.12 or newer only)

 #### How to use:
-Log is a static class - it is not instantiable and is intended to be accessible from anywhere.
+Log has static log functions that use a private static instance, so you don't need to instantiate a `Log` object to use it, but you can if you wish.

 ```swift
 Log.e("A really bad thing happened!")